Ornate Mirror with an Elegant Metallic Pewter Makeover

 To clean and prep the mirror I lightly sanded and then used an old toothbrush to get in the nooks and crannies.

-Once the gold is all covered up I decided to seal the black paint in with Jett protective wood stain.
+Once the gold is all covered up I decided to seal the black paint in with black sealer.
 Again, just a little extra measure.
-I would hate to distress later in the makeover and reveal the gold again, so the Jett adds a protective layer to the black.
+I would hate to distress later in the makeover and reveal the gold again, so the sealer adds a protective layer to the black.

 Layering Paint to Bring out the Details

-After this step, I layered metallics using our Hardware Opulence in Silver and Onyx.
-Once the layers were complete the raised details were all kissed with a hint of silver before being sealed with a Smoke protective glaze and then our clear Satin Protective Finish.
+After this step, I layered metallics using silver and onyx.
+Once the layers were complete the raised details were all kissed with a hint of silver before being sealed for protection.
 I must’ve used every paintbrush in my shop to get different textures, add layers and get into crevices, or lightly brush raised details.

 The Result – Painted Pewter Mirror